ricardobrg/website/src/docs/resources/inside-flutter.md

 * **Observable objects.** Flutter uses both the model-observation and the reactive paradigms.
 Obviously, the reactive paradigm is dominant, but Flutter uses observable model objects for some leaf data structures.
-  For example, _Animations_ notify an observer list when their value changes.
+  For example, `Animation`s notify an observer list when their value changes.
   Flutter hands off these observable objects from the widget tree to the render tree, which observes them directly and invalidates only the appropriate stage of the pipeline when they change.
-For example, a change to an _Animation<Color>_ might trigger only the paint phase rather than both the build and paint phases.
+For example, a change to an `Animation<Color>` might trigger only the paint phase rather than both the build and paint phases.

 Taken together and summed over the large trees created by aggressive